nukes1810/KlipperFusion/README.md

 Nobody should have to buy a Bambu to get smart printing.
 If you have the hardware, you should have the features.

-KlipperFusion is an open, modular, community-driven intelligence layer for Klipper.
+Sentient is an open, modular, community-driven intelligence layer for Klipper.
 Start with zero extra hardware and get smarter printing today.
 Add sensors to unlock more.
 Build toward something that matches or beats anything commercial — and actually understand how it works.

 ---